 In many ways, Namibia is a little bit like South Africa’s smaller brother.
 Lots of things are similar or the same, but much of it is more unspoiled, more innocent, purer.

 In Namibia you have a choice of three projects.
-You can volunteer at a medical project, at a conservation project or at a sports project where you volunteer with young children.
+You can volunteer at a medical project, at a Namibian wildlife conservation project or at a sports project where you volunteer with young children.
 Our projects in Namibia are highly popular and will provide you with a great experience.

 The project organises your accommodation.
 If your accommodation is not at the project itself, then you will be transferred to work and back every day.
 At some projects, particularly in rural areas, the accommodation is fairly basic, and is sometimes dormitory-style.
 This is a great way to meet other volunteers.
 There are communal areas to relax in after the day.
 Visit our project list for detailed project descriptions.